Push data to Coveo (SAP Commerce Cloud 2205 or later)

 5. Make sure that the cronjob is enabled, see the True checkbox in the Enabled section.

-6. Click the Save button to save and close the cronjob settings.
+6. Click Save to save and close the cronjob settings.

-7. While having the index type open, click the Run indexer button.
+7. While having the index type open, switch to the Administration tab.

-You can track the indexing progress by clicking the Processes button at the top of the Administration Cockpit.
+You can track the indexing progress by clicking Processes at the top of the Administration Cockpit.